vlee489/maplist_generator/README.md

 https://www.python.org/downloads/

+If you receive syntax errors when you run this program, you may have to use **python3** in the command name instead of **python** to specify the version of python.

 ## Usage

 This code can be referenced as a library elsewhere, or it can be run on the command line manually to create output.